GoodFaithParadigm8/zero-waste-DID/Zero-Waste-Decentralized-Identifier.md

 > Zero Waste is the conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.

-We have identified a need to create a new standard based on Decentralized Identifiers[^1] .
-Using this method we can use portable hand held devices
+We have identified a need to create a new standard based on Decentralized Identifiers[^1].
+The process which we see this method of waste mitigation being achieved is:

 ```javascript
 Example:
 {